Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Computing the singularities in dimension 4

 \subsection{Specific fixed points for the action on $S$}

-In this section we study the specific fixed points of an automorphism living in $G$ acting on $S$.
+In this section we study the specific fixed points of an automorphism $g\in G$ acting on $S$.
 We recall that $G$ is assumed to be admissible in Hypothesis \ref{hypo}. \begin{lemme} Let $g\in G$.
-If $g$ has order $4$ (resp. has order $6$), then $g$ has $4$ (resp. $2$) specific fixed points. \end{lemme} \begin{proof} For instance by \cite[Chapter 15 section 1]{HuybrechtsK3}, we know that an automorphism of order 4 on a K3 surface has 4 fixed points and an automorphism of order 6 has 2 fixed points.
+If $g$ has order $4$ (resp. has order $6$), then $g$ has $4$ (resp. $2$) specific fixed points. \end{lemme} \begin{proof} For instance by \cite[Chapter 15 section 1]{HuybrechtsK3}, we know that a symplectic automorphism of order 4 on a K3 surface has 4 fixed points and a symplectic automorphism of order 6 has 2 fixed points.
 Moreover if such point was not specific, it would contradict our Hypothesis \ref{hypo} on $G$. \end{proof} \begin{lemme} Let $g\in G$ be an automorphism of order 3.
 Let $k_6(g)$ be the number of different cyclic sub-groups of $G$ of order 6 which contain $g$.
-Then $6-2k_6(g)$ is a non-negative integer which corresponds to the number of specific fixed point of $g$. \end{lemme} \begin{proof} Let $(\left\langle g_i\right\rangle)_{i\in \left\{1,...,k_6(g)\right\}}$ be the cyclic groups of order 6 containing $g$.
+Then $6-2k_6(g)$ is a non-negative integer which corresponds to the number of specific fixed points of $g$. \end{lemme} \begin{proof} Let $(\left\langle g_i\right\rangle)_{i\in \left\{1,...,k_6(g)\right\}}$ be the cyclic groups of order 6 containing $g$.
 By Lemma \ref{speci46}, we know that each automorphism $g_i$ has 2 specific fixed points.
 Since $g_i^2=g$, we have:

 the union being disjoint because of Hypothesis \ref{hypo}.
 Note that $\#\Fix g=6$ by \cite[Chapter 15 section 1]{HuybrechtsK3}.
 Let $x\in \Fix g\smallsetminus \bigsqcup_{i=1}^{k_6(g)}\Fix g_i$; it remains to shows that $x$ is a specific fixed point of $g$.
 If it is not the case then $\left|G_x\right|>3$.
 By hypothesis \ref{hypo}, it follows that $\left|G_x\right|=6$ and $G_x$ is cyclic.
 Therefore, there exists $h\in G$ such that $G_x=\left\langle h\right\rangle$.
 Moreover since $g\in G_x$, we have $h^2=g$ or $h^{-2}=g$.
 Hence $h$ or $h^{-1}$ is one of the $g_i$, $i\in\left\{1,...,k_6(g)\right\}$.
 This is a contradiction since $x\in \Fix g\smallsetminus \bigsqcup_{i=1}^{k_6(g)}\Fix g_i$. \end{proof} \begin{lemme} Let $g\in G$ be an automorphism of order 2.
 Let $k_6(g)$ (resp. $k_4(g)$) be the number of different cyclic sub-groups of $G$ of order 6 (resp.
 4) which contain $g$.
 Then $8-2k_6(g)-4k_4(g)$ is a non-negative integer which corresponds to the number of specific fixed point of $g$. \end{lemme} \begin{proof} The proof is identical to the one of Lemma \ref{speci3}. \end{proof}